 If you've lost all forms of photo ID, call your airline and explain the situation; your carrier may let you board the plane if you have a copy of your passport or birth certificate and a copy of the police report you've filed.

 Newspapers & Magazines -- The most popular French newspapers are “Le Monde” (www.lemonde.fr), “Le Figaro” (www.lefigaro.fr), and left-leaning “Libération” (www.liberation.fr).
-The English-language “International Herald-Tribune” (www.iht.com), based in Paris and published Monday to Saturday, is distributed all over France.
+The “International New York Times” (www.nytimes.com) has a key office in Paris.
+Published from Monday to Saturday, it is distributed all over France.

 Smoking -- Smoking is banned in all public places in France, including cafes, restaurants, and nightclubs.
 It’s permitted on outdoor and semi-enclosed terraces.